amirilovic/surviving-monorepos/README.md

 ```

 In the output you should see that build was executed only for `@shop/logger` and `@shop/api` packages since no other package is affected by the change 😍

+If your repo has multiple applications like `api` and `website` you can also use turborepo to start development only for subset of packages that are related to one application.
+In our package.json we have `dev:api` and `dev:website` commands that can start development mode for packages need for api or website only.

 ### Turborepo Cache